upspin/upspin/doc/security.md

 [Upspin overview](/doc/overview.md) document.
 Here we dive into the deeper security issues.
-Some of the discussion may be of interest only to experts, but the general design should be understood by anyone given background provided in the referenced links.
+Some of the discussion may be of interest only to experts, but the general design should be understandable by anyone given background provided in the referenced links.

-When running the Directory and Storage servers on public cloud infrastructure such as Google Cloud, Upspin attempts to provide:
+When running the Directory and Storage servers on public cloud infrastructure Upspin attempts to provide:

-1. confidentiality and integrity protection of content even against state actors, and
+1. confidentiality and integrity protection of content even against advanced attackers, and
-1. protection of metadata against moderately capable attackers, but not against due legal process.
+1. protection of metadata against network attackers, but not against due legal process upon the cloud provider.
-   Especially cautious users can run their directory server in a private cloud to protect themselves against intrusion via metadata search warrants.
+   Concerned users would run their directory server in a private cloud.

-Upspin's security model assumes that the Client endpoint platform is secure, that the Directory service is run on a machine considered adequately secure by its shared users, and that the Store service is reasonably available but not necessarily trusted for confidentiality.
+Upspin's security model assumes that the Client endpoint platform is secure.
+Additional trust discussion is in the Server Management section below.

 ## Upspin-specific Storage

-It is feasible to use Upspin with existing, perhaps unencrypted, storage systems.

-But Upspin's design can securely build on top of untrusted public cloud storage, and that will be the primary emphasis in this document.

-In our design, Alice (which is to say, Upspin software run by Alice) shares a file with Bob by picking a new random
+In our design, Alice (which is to say, Upspin client software run by Alice) shares a file with Bob by picking a new random
 [symmetric key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm),
 encrypting a file, wrapping the symmetric encryption key with Bob's